-• Systems highly optimized for Resolution

-High counting rates

-• Variable detector pulse shapes

-Where is analog signal processing best (most efficient)?

-- Fast shaping - Systems not sensitive to pulse shape (fixed shaper constants) - High density systems that require small circuit area or low power Both types of systems require careful analog design.
+• Systems highly optimized for Resolution High counting rates • Variable detector pulse shapes Where is analog signal processing best (most efficient)? - Fast shaping - Systems not sensitive to pulse shape (fixed shaper constants) - High density systems that require small circuit area or low power Both types of systems require careful analog design.

 Progress in fast ADCs (precision, reduced power) will expand range of DSP applications.
 VI.
-Why Things Don't Work - Why S/N Theory Often Seems to be Irrelevant Throughout the previous lectures it was assumed that the only sources of noise were - random - known - in the detector, preamplifier, or associated components In practice, the detector system will pick up spurious signals that are - not random, - but not correlated with the signal, so with reference to the signal they are quasi-random.
+Why Things Don't Work - Why S/N Theory Often Seems to be Irrelevant There are many reasons why things don't work ...

+1. Idiocy - 2.
+Incompetence - 3.
+Meetings (where decisions are made, but many participants are incompetent) Signal Processing and Electronics 2013 ENTERVISION Course: Detectors and Electronics, Valencia, Spain - 10-11 Sep.
+2013 However, you might also encounter some technical problems: Throughout the previous lectures it was assumed that the only sources of noise were - random - known - in the detector, preamplifier, or associated components In practice, the detector system will pick up spurious signals that are - not random, - but not correlated with the signal, so with reference to the signal they are quasi-random.

-- \Rightarrow Baseline fluctuations superimposed on the desired signal - \Rightarrow Increased detection threshold, degradation of resolution Important to distinguish between - pickup of spurious signals, either from local or remote sources (clocks, digital circuitry, readout lines), - self-oscillation (circuit provides feedback path that causes sustained oscillation due to a portion of the output reaching the input) 127 External Pickup is often the cause, but many problems are due to poor work practices or inappropriate equipment 1.
-Example: Noisy Detector Bias Supplies The detector is the most sensitive node in the system.
+- $\Rightarrow$ Baseline fluctuations superimposed on the desired signal - $\Rightarrow$ Increased detection threshold, degradation of resolution Important to distinguish between - pickup of spurious signals, either from local or remote sources (clocks, digital circuitry, readout lines), - self-oscillation (circuit provides feedback path that causes sustained oscillation due to a portion of the output reaching the input) External Pickup is often the cause, but many problems are due to poor work practices or inappropriate equipment 1.
+Termination of Cables Signals are transmitted from one unit to another through transmission lines, often coaxial cables or ribbon cables.
+When transmission lines are not terminated with their characteristic impedance, the signals are reflected.